rafelafrance/label_finder/README.md

 ## Model training

 To train a supervised model like YOLO you need data, and preferably lots of it.
 Which is a time-consuming task.
 We could have done this ourselves -- and maybe we should have -- but we opted to crowdsource this.
-To do this we used Notes from Nature, which is part of the [Zooniverse](https://www.zooniverse.org/), a scientifically oriented platform that crowdsources gathering biological data.
-The individual data gathering projects are called "expeditions".
+To do this, we used Notes from Nature, which is part of the [Zooniverse](https://www.zooniverse.org/), a scientifically oriented platform that crowdsources gathering research data.
+In Notes from Nature, the individual data gathering projects are called "expeditions".

-The expedition we created for this seemed straight-forward; give the volunteers an image of a herbarium sheet like the one shown above and have the volunteers draw the orange and teal boxes on the sheets.
+The expedition we created for gathering training data seemed straight-forward; give the volunteers an image of a herbarium sheet like the one shown above and have the volunteers draw the orange and teal boxes on the sheets.
 We have 3 volunteers draw the boxes on the same sheet, and I would reconcile the box coordinates for each sheet.

 ### Build expedition

 We package up a bunch of herbarium sheet images in Zooniverse format.
-Experts built the actual expedition code and workflow.
+Experts who know Notes from Nature built the actual expedition code and workflow.

 #### Example